-❚ WHO ACTUALLY IS ROBERT PERENO?
+◼ WHO ACTUALLY IS ROBERT PERENO?
 You won’t find him at Wikipedia but may remember him from Shock, a New Romantic music/mime/dance troupe who supported bands such as Gary Numan, Kid Creole and Depeche Mode in the early 80s and had the odd dance-floor hit with Angel Face and Dynamo Beat.
 In 1983 he metamorphosed into a vocalist with electronic club band Pleasure and the Beast, along with Lowri-Ann Richards from Shock.
 He became a bit-part actor and then nightclub promoter, notably with Tuesdays at Crazy Larrys in Chelsea.
-He kept fronting clubs, though by the mid-90s his life fell to pieces.
+He kept fronting clubs though, in his own words, by the mid-90s his life fell to pieces.
 In 2005 he suddenly appeared in a TV documentary aptly titled Whatever Happened to the Wild Child? — in his case, a reference to a runaway teenager he married young.

-Today a video interview with Pereno — one of those men who wear a hat indoors — has been posted by Gia Marie Barbera, a model, deejay and TV presenter with a YouTube channel.
-It seems to be the second in a series titled The Independent Session and it is effortlessly viewable.
+Today a video interview with Pereno — one of those men who wear a hat indoors — has been posted at YouTube [2018 update: whole channel now deleted].
+It seems to be the second in a talk-show series titled The Independent Session and it is effortlessly viewable.
 Pereno fesses up to his rocking past frankly, fearlessly and perhaps foolishly, should Lily Law be watching.
-He is vague on the intimate details of his downfall, but as he talks 19 to the dozen to Gia, you may not feel that you want to be the reconstituted Robert Pereno Mk2, but you grudgingly admire him for making a huge effort.
+He is vague on the intimate details of his downfall, but as he talks 19 to the dozen, you may not feel that you want to be the reconstituted Robert Pereno Mk2, but you grudgingly admire him for making a huge effort.

-He tells us he’s a minor boarding-school Chelsea boy who grew up first in Calcutta with a mother who was a nightclub singer, and later in the London pubs where X-Ray Spex and Adam Ant played in the late 70s.
+He tells us he’s a minor boarding-school Chelsea boy who was born in Turin, Italy, and grew up first in ex-pat Calcutta with a mother who was a nightclub singer, and later in the London pubs where X-Ray Spex and Adam Ant played in the late 70s.
 With Crazy Larrys “I catered for dysfunctional Chelsea girls and south-London black guys”.
 On the night it was raided and closed, he says, “it was packed with an extra 25% of people who were all police because there was a lot of drug-taking”.